2026 Alabama elections

 A general election will be held in the U.S. state of Alabama on November 3, 2026.
 Primary elections will take place on May 19, 2026.

 Primary elections

 Primary elections take place in Alabama when more than one candidate in one of the two major parties files to run for an office.
-Candidate qualifying for the Alabama Republican Party will officially open on January 5, 2026, and will close on January 23.
+Candidate qualifying for the Alabama Republican Party officially opened on January 5, 2026, and closed on January 23.

 Federal offices

 United States Senate

 One-term incumbent Tommy Tuberville is retiring to run for governor.

 State offices

 Governor

 Two-term incumbent governor Kay Ivey is term-limited and cannot seek re-election.

 Lieutenant governor

 Two-term incumbent lieutenant governor Will Ainsworth is term-limited and cannot seek re-election.

 Attorney general

 Two-term incumbent attorney general Steve Marshall is term-limited and cannot seek re-election.

 Secretary of State

 One-term incumbent Secretary of State Wes Allen is retiring to run for lieutenant governor.